magao-x/MagAOX/apps/resurrector/resurrector_indi.md

 The resurrector_indi process parses the names and executables of the INDI server and INDI drivers from the "/opt/MagAOX/config/proclist_role.txt" process list configuration file.
 The resurrector_indi process forks a single INDI server, and multiple INDI driver, childen processes as parsed from the process list.
-The resurrector_indi process then listens, at ~1Hz, on the "*.hb" named FIFOs for hexbeats (heartbeats) from its children processes; those children processes are also known as resurrectees.
+The resurrector_indi process then listens, at ~1Hz, on the "*.hb" named FIFOs for Hexbeats from its children processes; those children processes are also known as resurrectees.
-If the resurrector_indi process receives a SIGUSR2 signal, it then re-parses the process list configuration file, kills any children processes that were previously started but are no longer in the process list, and starts any new children processes.
+If the resurrector_indi process receives a SIGUSR2 signal, it then re-parses the process list configuration file, kills any children processes that were previously started but are no longer in the configuration process list, and starts any new children processes.

+A Hexbeat is a representation of a time at some point in the future.
+The resurrector continually checks the current time against the most recent Hexbeat time received from the resurrectee class instance (Hexbeater) of an INDI server or driver process.
+Normally the Hexbeat from each process will be updated at about 1Hz, so the latest Hexbeat (future) time obtained by the resurrector will always exceed the current time.
+However, if the process containing the Hexbeater fails, then the latest Hexbeat will stop changing, and eventually the current time will exceed the Hexbeat time;
+at that point the resurrector will have detected a failure of the Hexbeater (resurrected), will stop that resurrectee's procees, and start a new process with the same command-line parameters.

 ## proclist_role.txt